 Ethel outlived him by 21 years, and died on Nov.
 29, 2006 in Ruby Memorial Hospital in Morgantown, Monongalia County, WV.
 They are buried in Fairchance Cemetery.

 Son Howard Marion Firestone III (1946-2012) was born on Oct.
 28, 1946 in Fairchance.
 His nicknames were "Stoney" and "Howdy."
 Howard III married Germaine Joyce "Mamie" Myers (1942-2011), daughter of Thelma Myers of Uniontown.
 At the time of marriage, Howard was employed at Al's Auto Service and Germaine at Rita's Toggery.
 The couple had four children -- Denise Lint, Aimee Kint, Howard M. Firestone IV and Harold M. Firestone.
-He served as a member of the U.S. Marine Corps during the Vietnam War as a construction inspector with the 7th Engineers Battalion.
-He worked as warehouse manager for Art Snyder Sanitary Supply from which he retired.
+He later served as a member of the U.S. Marine Corps during the Vietnam War as a construction inspector with the 7th Engineers Battalion.
+After his military service, he worked as warehouse manager for Art Snyder Sanitary Supply from which he retired.
 Germain passed away on May 17, 2011 in Fayette County.
-Howard died at the age of 65 on Aug.
+Howard outlived his wife by 15 months.
+He died at the age of 65 on Aug.
 14, 2012, with burial in Maple Grove Cemetery in Fairchance.

 Son Harold M. Firestone (1948-1967) was born in about 1948.
 He did not marry.
 At the age of 19, he "died suddenly" on May 21, 1967, reported the Morning Herald.
 Burial was in Maple Grove Cemetery with Rev. John Mahler officiating.